novitae/sterraxcyl/README.md

 - 📊 __A probability function to determine the close social circle of your target__,
 - 📥 __Export of the followers / following lists (with their details) to excel and csv,__
 - ℹ️ __More informations [here](https://github.com/novitae/sterraxcyl/blob/main/README.md#-notes).__

-_Sterra have been recently updated, with a lot of new features, but have not been tested on every systems.
-Everything works, but not handled bugs or errors could happen.
-If it happen to you, please report it to the Issues section.
-Thanks :)_
 ### ♻️ Also a great alternative to [Export List of Followers from Instagram](https://chrome-stats.com/d/hcdbfckhdcpepllecbkaaojfgipnpbpb), that has been killed.
 ## Here is the result for the accounts followed by [Mark Zuckerberg](https://www.instagram.com/zuck/), then for [Kylie Jenner](https://www.instagram.com/kyliejenner/) :
 ![](https://i.imgur.com/UYjVzLF.png)